 In previous studies, TG4001 showed a good safety profile.
 No serious side effect associated with the vaccine was observed.
 More specifically, in the last phase 2b study in patients with CIN 2/3, this data was obtained with only three injections of TG4001 in monotherapy.
+In this multi-center study, complete resolution of CIN/2/3 lesions occurred significantly more often than with the placebo.
 Therefore, this provides solid proof of the activity of the product in a pathology that is HPV-positive and, in this respect, these results are extremely encouraging for TG4001 and the entire MVA platform.